espressoVi/VALUE-Dataset/README.md

   - It takes 4+ days to generate 200,000 images on a 32 core CPU (AMD Threadripper).

 ### Download data
-  - The generated train/test set along with all labels can be found [here-link removed for anonymous review](https://zenodo.org/record/#)
+  - The generated train/test set along with all labels can be found [here](https://zenodo.org/records/8278015).
-  - The DOI for the dataset is 10.5281/zenodo.0 (removed for anonymous review)
+  - The DOI for the dataset is 10.5281/zenodo.8278014.
   - Checksum md5:933bda0043415922c1f862b417e9317a
   - The dataset is 18.5 GB